-We will first gather in the galleries for an introduction to the exhibition by Bridget Hinz, curatorial assistant for special exhibitions and publications, who will examine a selection of Hager’s works.
+We will first gather in the galleries for an introduction to the exhibition by curator Lynette Roth, who will examine a selection of Hager’s works as well as those of her predecessors and contemporaries.
 Then we’ll visit the Materials Lab, where conservator Penley Knipe will guide participants in the preparation of photosensitive cyanotype paper.
 (We may also go outdoors, weather permitting.)
 Participants will be able to create their own photograms, experimenting with both translucent and opaque materials.

 No prior experience is necessary.
 Participants are invited to bring their own small objects such as leaves, flowers, buttons, swatches of translucent fabric like gauze, and other items with interesting and distinctive shapes.
 This workshop will take place in the Materials Lab, Lower Level.

 $15 materials fee.
 Registration is required and space is limited.
 Materials fee must be paid to confirm registration.
 Please email firstname.lastname@example.org or call 617-495-1440 to register.
 Minimum age of 14; no previous experience is required.